-EDWARD J. ZORE, 52, a Director since 1990, has been an Executive Vice President of The Northwestern Mutual Life Insurance Company since February 1995 and is currently Executive Vice President (Life and DI Insurance).
-He served The Northwestern Mutual Life Insurance Company as Chief Financial Officer and Chief Investment Officer from February 1995 to February 1998 and as Senior Vice President and Chief Investment Officer from 1990 until 1995.
+Edward J. Zore, age 52, has been Executive Vice President of The Northwestern Mutual Life Insurance Company since February 1995 and is currently Executive Vice President (Life and DI Insurance).
+He served the Northwestern Mutual Life Insurance Company as Chief Financial Officer and Chief Investment Officer from February 1995 to February 1998 and before that as Senior Vice President and Chief Investment Officer from 1990 until 1995.
 Mr. Zore is a Director of Northwestern Investment Management Company, Northwestern Mutual Investment Services, Inc., Northwestern Mutual Life International, Inc., and Baird Financial Corporation, all of which are subsidiaries of The Northwestern Mutual Life Insurance Company.
 He is a member of the Executive and Securities Investment Committees of the Board of Directors.
 Mr. Zore holds a B.A. degree and an M.S. degree from the University of Wisconsin-Milwaukee.